-* Third quarter net profit 118 mln euros, vs 109 mln
+* Third quarter net profit 118 mln euros, vs 109 mln forecast in poll

 * Revenues 5.279 bln vs average forecast of 5.259 bln

 * No improvement in Europe until H2 2013 at the earliest